mojaloop/documentation/contributors-guide/new-contributor-checklist.md

 ## 3. Opening your First PR

 > _Complete this part of the guide once you have been added to the Mojaloop GitHub organization.
-If you don't have access, reach out to: @sam, @miguel de barros or @lewisdaly on Slack_
+If you don't have access, reach out to us on the `#general` or `#help-mojaloop`

 - Sign up for [Zenhub](https://www.zenhub.com/), and connect it to the Mojaloop Organisation, Search for the _'project'_ workspace
 - Install the [Zenhub Browser extension](https://www.zenhub.com/extension) for Chrome or Firefox, and browse the (Mojaloop Project Kanban board](https://github.com/mojaloop/project#zenhub)